We are our DNA, since it is this chemical that makes all of our genetic information!

-Held in our cell nuclei, it’s a long chain of tightly wound-up coded instructions which cells unravel, read and use to make proteins.
+Contained in our cell nuclei, DNA is a long chain of tightly wound-up coded instructions which cells unravel, read and use to make proteins.

 [Reminder: A protein is a folded polymer with a specific sequence of amino acids.]

-Like proteins, DNA is also a polymer but of repeating nucleotides - a group made of a phosphate group on a sugar attached to a nitrogenous base, linking together to make the double helix.
+Like proteins, DNA is also a polymer, but of repeating nucleotides - these are made of a phosphate group on a sugar attached to a nitrogenous base, linking together to make the double helix.

-There are 4 different bases, A, T, C, G, and they’re very specific about who they pair with:
+There are four different bases, A, T, C, G, and they’re very specific about what they pair with:

 Adenine with Thymine and Cytosine with Guanine

-These groups are COMPLEMENTARY base pairs, and they are joined by weak hydrogen bonds, linking the 2 double helix strands in the middle!
+These groups are complementary base pairs and they are joined by weak hydrogen bonds, linking the two double helix strands in the middle.

-- CODING DNA are the genes the cells read and make proteins from
+Coding DNA are the genes that the cells read and make proteins from.

--NON-CODING DNA sections are like on-off switches for coding DNA - they control gene expression by telling the cell to use or ignore certain genes, making sure we only get the proteins we need!
+Non-coding DNA are like on-off switches for coding DNA - they control gene expression by telling the cell to use or ignore certain genes, making sure we only get the proteins we need.

-1. The cell reads the genes to get the amino acid order.
-But DNA is too big to get out of the nucleus to build the protein so it uses a messenger instead!
+The cell reads the genes to find the amino acid order - but DNA is too big to get out of the nucleus to build the protein, so it uses a messenger instead!

-4. As the mRNA is read, 100s to 1000s of amino acids are brought in and joined in the sequence the genes state, making the initial protein chain.
+As the ribosome reads the mRNA, 100s to 1000s of amino acids are brought in and joined in the sequence the genes state, making the initial protein chain.

-After protein synthesis, the polypeptide then folds into a specific 3D structure that makes the protein suitable for its function, like an enzyme and its active site.
+After protein synthesis, the polypeptide then folds into a specific 3D structure that makes the protein suitable for its function.

 But change happens, and when our DNA changes, we call this a mutation.

-Mutations can therefore change proteins by altering our coding and non-coding DNA, but usually, their function is preserved, and little difference is seen in our appearance (our unique phenotypes).
+Mutations can change proteins by altering our coding and non-coding DNA, but usually their function is preserved, and little difference is seen in our appearance (our unique phenotypes).

-But rarely if enough of the DNA is changed, the protein’s shape can be altered so much that it can’t do its job, like an enzyme without a working active site.
+But occasionally, if enough of the DNA is changed, the protein’s shape can be altered so much that it can’t do its job, like an enzyme without a working active site.